wrsturgeon/linear-core/README.md

 Core semantics for a lazy functional programming language with dependent types and linear resources.

-At a glance, here's the abstract syntax tree in Backus-Naur form:
+At a glance, here's the abstract syntax tree, defined similarly to Backus-Naur form:

 Terms and types:
 ```ebnf